inivekin/abosa/abosa.typ

 dinnae regard the hopes untrue, the real's atop intent in might.
-The buzzing cranks will owerturn as free as link in chain thats drug aroon a wheel that returns wi wingspeed o the smallest bug, an nare a swat nor smack nor swing will free me frae metallic groan, kinetic lack is what I bring, rescinding potential I loan.
+The buzzing cranks will owerturn as free as link in chain that's drug aroon a wheel that returns wi wingspeed o the smallest bug, an nare a smack nor swat nor swing will free me frae metallic groan, kinetic lack is what I bring, rescinding potential I loan.
-I spot the interlocks tae thread, the ratchets cranking obstinate, my 'chute then covers up my heid, pronounced me deadlocked, doomed fae pit, an I'd nae argue when entranced wi rhythmic happenings that spin
+I spot the interlocks tae thread, the ratchets cranking obstinate, my 'chute nau covering my heid, pronounced me deadlocked, doomed fae pit, an I'd nae argue when entranced wi rhythmic happenings that spin